rgruzdd/functions-decorators-functions-arguments-task-1-student-template/README.md

 ### Functions.
 Decorators.
-Funstions arguments.
+Functions arguments.
 Task 1.
 ***

 We have a list of dictionaries: